Congregation of Jesus and Mary

-The Congregation of Jesus and Mary (Congregatio Iesu et Mariae), abbreviated CIM also known as the Eudists (Latin: Congregatio Eudistarum), is a society of apostolic life of Pontifical Right for men in the Catholic Church.
-It was established in March 25, 1643 by Saint Fr.
+The Congregation of Jesus and Mary (Congregatio Iesu et Mariae), abbreviated CIM or (CJM) also known as the Eudists (Latin: Congregatio Eudistarum), is a society of apostolic life of Pontifical Right for men in the Catholic Church.
+It was established on March 25, 1643 by Saint Fr.
 John Eudes, C.I.M.

 History

-The Congregation of Jesus and Mary was instituted at Caen, in Normandy, France, on 25 March 1643 by Jean Eudes, exemplar of the French school of spirituality.
-The principal works of the Congregation are the education of priests in seminaries and the giving of missions.
+The Congregation of Jesus and Mary was instituted at Caen, in Normandy, France, on 25 March 1643 by Oratorian Jean Eudes.
+The principal works of the Congregation were the education of priests in seminaries and the giving of parish missions.

 To develop the spirit of Jesus Christ in the members of the Congregation, Father Eudes institutionalized the celebration every year in his seminaries the feast of the Holy Priesthood of Jesus Christ and of all Holy Priests and Levites.
 After the feast of the Sacred Heart of Jesus and Mary it is the second most important feast celebrated by the community.
 The solemnity begins on 13 November, and thus serves as a preparation for the renewal of the clerical promises on 21 November, the feast of the Presentation of the Blessed Virgin.
 As early as 1649 Father Eudes had prepared an Office proper to the feast.
 Some years later the feast and office were adopted by the Sulpician Fathers.

 During the lifetime of Father Eudes, the congregation founded seminaries in France at Caen (1643), Coutances (1650), Lisieux (1653), Rouen (1658), Évreux (1667), and Rennes (1670).
 These were all "grand" or "major"seminaries; Father Eudes never thought of founding any other.
 He admitted, however, besides clerical students, priests with newly granted benefices who came for further study, those who wished to make retreats, and even lay students who followed the courses of the Faculty of Theology.

 After his death, directors were appointed for the seminaries of Valognes, Avranches, Dol, Senlis, Blois, Domfront, and Séez.
 At Rennes, Rouen, and some other cities, seminaries were operated for students of poorer class who were called to exercise the ministry in country places.
 These were sometimes called "little" seminaries.
 The postulants were admitted early and made both secular and ecclesiastical studies.

-During the French Revolution, three Eudists, Fathers Hébert, Potier, and Lefranc, were martyred at Paris in the massacres of September 1792.
-The cause of their beatification with that of some other victims of September has been introduced in Rome.
-Father Hébert was the confessor of King Louis XVI.
+The French Revolution abolished Catholic apostolates throughout the country and appropriated much of their property.
+Three Eudists, Fathers Hébert, Claude Pottier, and Jacques-François Lefranc, were killed at Paris during the September Massacres of 1792.
+They were later beatified by Pope Pius XI in 1926.

-After the Revolution, the Congregation had great difficulty in establishing itself again, and it was only in the second half of the nineteenth century that it began to prosper.
 Too late to take over again the direction of seminaries formerly theirs, the Eudists entered upon missionary work and secondary education in colleges.
 The "Law of Associations" (1906) brought about the ruin of the establishments which they had in France.